Mishima Station incident

 The Mishima Station incident (三島駅事故, Mishima eki jiko) was an incident that took place at Mishima Station in Mishima, Shizuoka, Japan on 27 December 1995, when a 17-year old male student fell to his death after getting caught in a car door of a departing Shinkansen train.

-It was the first passenger fatal accident in the history of the Tokaido Shinkansen.
+It was the first passenger fatality accident in the history of the Tokaido Shinkansen.

 Summary

 At 6:30pm local time, after using a public phone on the platform, 17-year old student Yusuke Kawarazaki attempted to board a westbound Kodama service when his finger got stuck in the door as it closed.
 The Shinkansen train then left the station, dragging Kawarazaki with it.
-The student was dragged around 100 yd before he fell to his death, suffering from a fatal head injury.
+The student was dragged around 100 yd before he fell to his death, suffering a fatal head injury.

 It was the first fatal incident on the Shinkansen since it began operation in 1964.

 Overview

 At the time of the incident, all passenger doors on Shinkansen trains were kept closed using an airtight seal.
 On this particular train, a 0 series, the seal would be activated the instant the door closed.
 The force of the airtight seal had been enough to trap the student's finger in the door mechanism.
 In addition, a device which was tasked with detecting foreign objects in the door mechanism was only able to detect objects of a certain diameter.
 The diameter of Kawarazaki's finger was smaller than what the device was able to detect.